-4.2 Blind grading
+4.2 Anonymous grading

 Do not include your name on anything (including file name) you submit on Moodle, unless I say otherwise.
-The reason for this is because I use a feature on Moodle called blind grading that lets me grade your assignments without seeing your names.
+The reason for this is because I use an anonymous grading feature on Moodle that lets me grade your assignments without seeing your names.
 Your names are revealed after I've finished grading the assignment.
 I do this to keep my grading as impartial as possible.
 If you put your name on the assignment, it undermines the process for everyone.